bradchristie/taminations-flutter/assets/c1/stretch_concept.md

 >

-because the centers weren't working with the ends on the Touch 1/4.
+because the centers weren't working with the ends on the Touch a Quarter.

 Note: The examples above are here only to clarify the definition.
-They don't necessarily represent good usage-- particularly "Stretch Turn and Deal" from Left-Hand Two-Faced Lines.
+They do not necessarily represent good usage-- particularly "Stretch Turn and Deal" from Left-Hand Two-Faced Lines.